lannes/Flutter-AdaptiveCards/example/README.md

 2023 07

+* Added sample `onOpenUrl` and `onSubmit` handlers to the top level Adaptive Objects in the examples.
+  * OpenUrl now actually opens a browser in the example program.
 * Added text selection enablement in the main examples.
 * Made null safe for Flutter > 3.7.0
 * migrated example from `DynamicTheme` to <https://rydmike.com/colorscheme> <https://rydmike.com/colorpicker>